 A Tuesday in March

 It's 7:52 AM.
-Somewhere in Canada.
+Somewhere in North America.

 A small CPA firm.
 5 people.
 180 clients.
 A Tuesday in March.

-T1 deadline is six weeks out.
+Personal tax deadline is six weeks out.
 Sarah has coffee, 47 unread emails, and a knot in her stomach.

 This is how the day goes — today, and then tomorrow with MyCPACRM.